hunterloftis/knockout/documentation/plugins-namespaces.md

   ko.applyBindings(userViewModel, 'user');
   ko.applyBindings(userViewModel, 'project');

-Also, you can still use the global (default) namespace with no conflicts:
+Also, you can still use standard global bindings without problems.
+It will ignore namespaced bindings, and they will ignore global bindings:

-  ko.applyBindings(globalViewModel);
+  ko.applyBindings(viewModel);

 Using namespaces maintains the MVVM pattern (view models don't know anything about views), minimizes code complexity, and allows multiple view models to coexist in harmony.